puritysdisciple/spark/readme.md

 ## Requirements

-Spark has a few depdencies.
+Spark has a few dependencies.
 If you work with PHP you probably have all of them already.
 If not, there are only a few things you need to install.

 ##### git